stonepros/stone/doc/man/8/crushtool.rst

    thought of as simulated Placement Groups.
 See below for a more detailed explanation.

-Unlike other Ceph tools, **crushtool** does not accept generic options such as **--debug-crush** from the command line.
+Unlike other Stone tools, **crushtool** does not accept generic options such as **--debug-crush** from the command line.
 They can, however, be provided via the CEPH_ARGS environment variable.
 For instance, to silence all output from the CRUSH subsystem::